Hands delicately slice strawberries atop mini tarts adorned with whipped cream, surrounded by blue flowers and a wooden cutting board

 Choosing and establishing the right product line

-Early in Lucy’s business, when she was selling exclusively at in-person events, her sales were split evenly between cakes and brownies.
-But when she decided to move her bakery exclusively online, she had to reevaluate her product selection.
+Early in Lucy’s bakery business, when she was selling exclusively at in-person events, her sales were split evenly between cakes and brownies.
+But when she decided to move exclusively online, she had to reevaluate her product selection.
 She says, “My fear was sending my cakes by post or courier–would they survive the journey and arrive in the same condition I had sent them?”
 After a few rounds of trial and error, Lucy quickly realized that she’d have to focus on brownies.

 Keeping the product as fresh as possible